marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Extract Transform
 *Reference Code*: 30376309
 > [!NOTE]
-> This method pretends to output a similar output as a extract transform node would do.
+> This method pretends to output a similar result as a extract transform node would do.

 ### get_offset_matrix
 > [!IMPORTANT]